 “I really appreciate that they have provided me with lots of advice, industry knowledge and data for the publication of my first journal paper.
-With the help of my supervisors, I successfully published three SCI journal papers throughout three years of study, which has attracted some attentions from the industry, such as the National Energy Research Institute and Meridian Energy have expressed an interest in providing electrical vehicle charging data for my research.”
+With the help of my supervisors, I successfully published three SCI journal papers throughout three years of study, which has attracted some attentions from the industry, such as the National Energy Research Institute and Meridian Energy.”

 Creating great graduates

 He would highly recommend AUT’s electrical engineering programme, says Jun who came to AUT as an international student from China.

 “It provides an easy pathway for the acquisition of knowledge, and offers a platform for me to present my research outcomes to gain industry attention.
 I also really enjoy studying in the new Engineering, Computer and Mathematical Sciences building, which has an integrated automated lighting and ventilation system.
 This is a perfect example for students to see how engineering changes our lives.”